c0reysc0tt/bashCLIcheatsheet/README.md

 ### .bashrc notes:
 - Make sure the `CHEATDIR` variable matches the location where you cloned the repo.
-- If you plan to use your cheatsheet on multiple systems but don't want to use Git, consider putting it in a Dropbox or Google Drive folder that automatically syncs with a cloud service.
+- If you plan to use your cheatsheet on multiple systems but don't want to use Git, consider putting it in a folder that autopmatically syncs with a cloud storage service like Dropbox or Google Drive.
 - The `thecheat` function is optional.
 See below for additional dependencies and usage.

 Usage: